-The 95th-percentile vehicle queue lengths is the vehicle queue length in feet (how many cars are backed up at a signal) that should not be exceeded in 95% of the operational periods based on predicted traffic volumes.
-In 5% of the operational periods, the vehicle queues will extend longer than this distance. was originally constructed, many elements of I-15 are now outdated and do not meet current design standards.
-The project team analyzed the horizontal and vertical alignments of I-15 and identified several roadway geometric features that do not meet current design standards and contribute to congestion and safety issues.
+The definition of standard roadway geometry is based on the highway design standards established by the American Association of State Highway and Transportation Officials (AASHTO 2018).
+Design standards have been updated over time.
+Although I-15 met design standards when it was originally constructed, many elements of I-15 are now outdated and do not meet current design standards.
+UDOT analyzed the horizontal and vertical alignments of I-15 and identified several roadway geometric features that do not meet current design standards and contribute to congestion and safety issues.
 These roadway features include barriers, shoulder widths, interchange ramps, horizontal curves, lane buffers, vertical clearance, and vertical sight distances.
-See Section A.5.2 in Appendix A, Purpose and Need Chapter Supplemental Information, for the locations of these outdated roadway features and more details about the design standards and criteria for these roadway features.
+See Section 1A.5.2 in Appendix 1A, Purpose and Need Chapter Supplemental Information, for the locations of these outdated roadway features and more details about the design standards and criteria for these roadway features.

-1.3.2.4 Bicyclist and Pedestrian Issues The Good Health outcome area of UDOT's Quality of Life Framework includes safety considerations and accommodations for bicyclists and pedestrians.
-At some locations, such as 500 South in Bountiful or Parrish Lane in Centerville, the existing pedestrian and bicycle accommodations cross uncontrolled roads and are uncomfortable for many bicyclists and pedestrians.
+1.3.2.4 Bicyclist and Pedestrian Issues

+The Good Health outcome area of UDOT's Quality of Life Framework includes safety considerations and accommodations for bicyclists and pedestrians.
+At some locations, such as 500 South in Bountiful or Parrish Lane in Centerville, the existing pedestrian and bicycle accommodations cross uncontrolled roads (that is, roads without traffic signals) and are uncomfortable for many bicyclists and pedestrians.
 There is a need throughout the needs assessment area to better transition vehicle traffic from the interstate to neighborhood streets through visual and design cues to reduce speeds and increase line of sight for vehicles to see pedestrians and bicyclists.

 What are comfortable bicycle and pedestrian facilities?